MAIF/lets-automate/readme.md

 ## Description

 Let's automate allows you to create Let's Encrypt certificates and publish them to Clever Cloud with automatic renewal (or any API-drivable hosting service if you want to contribute).
 Let's automate needs an OVH account in order to create DNS records to perform the [Let's Encrypt DNS challenge](https://blog.sebian.fr/letsencrypt-dns/).
-Let's automate is also integrated with Slack so all the events may be published to a dedicated topic.
+Let's automate is also integrated with Teams so all the events may be published to a dedicated topic.

 ## Disclamer

-Let's Automate is integrated with Otoroshi (only used for authentication), OVH, Clever Cloud and Slack.
+Let's Automate is integrated with Otoroshi (only used for authentication), OVH, Clever Cloud and Teams.
 For the moment there is no other providers available.
 If you need this tool with any other DNS provider or hosting provider your contributions are welcome!

 ## Deploy the app